Blind Boxes: The TikTok-Driven Retail Hack Behind Labubu Success

 The retailer has actually had a permanent presence in the US since September 2023, when it launched a store at the American Dream Mall in New Jersey.

-There are now around 40 Pop Mart stores in the US (compared to roughly 400 in China).
+There are now more than 60 Pop Mart stores in the Americas (compared to roughly 400 in China).
+And more than 20 US mall and outlet openings are planned for 2026.

-The recent success of the toys in Europe has led to Pop Mart opening numerous UK stores.
-A new store in Manchester was opened in August, attracting queues of up to 5 hours.
+The recent success of the toys in Europe has led to Pop Mart opening numerous UK stores as well.
+A new store in Manchester was opened in August last year, attracting queues of up to 5 hours, and its biggest UK location opened in Liverpool in December.

 The “Loot Box” of Retail